 - Old Toothbrush or a small cleaning brush

 Instructions on How to Remove Blood Stains with Ammonia

-3. Apply ammonia to the blood stain and gently begin to rub it into the stain.4.
-Rewet the cotton ball (or get a new one) frequently, letting the ammonia sit for a few seconds in between, and rescrub the stain with the ammonia-covered cotton ball.
+- Repeat.
+Rewet the cotton ball (or get a new one) frequently, letting the ammonia sit for a few seconds in between, and scrub the stain with the ammonia-covered cotton ball again.

-5. If stain persists after multiple passings, you can dip a toothbrush into the ammonia water and *gently scrub with it onto your fabric.
+- If stain persists after multiple passings, you can dip a toothbrush into the ammonia water and gently scrub with it onto your fabric

 Scrubbing fabric can damage the fabric, so make sure it is up to the friction before trying this.

 - Blot the stain one more time with an ammonia-soaked cotton ball.

 I did this on several spots on a white pillowcase my kids had.
 It did a great job of removing them all!

 I then went on to use it on cotton bed sheets, blankets, and more.

 For set-in bloodstains, ammonia is my favorite chemical to get the job done.